Here are some tips for using VPNs more effectively:

 Perform A DNS Leak Test

 DNS is the “domain name service” that is required to use internet.
-It translates an IP address (e.g. “72.21.211.176″) into a domain name (e.g. “Amazon.Com”).
+It translates a domain name (e.g. “Amazon.Com”) into a IP address (e.g. “72.21.211.176”).
 When using a VPN, do a DNS leak test to make sure that you are not revealing your ISP name servers (your ISP is the company giving you access to the internet).

 Use A Private DNS Provider

-To enhance your privacy when using a VPN, you may want to change the DNS settings used on your computer, to point the the servers of private DNS providers.
-I suggest entering the IP address of two servers from two different private DNS providers.
+To enhance your privacy I recommend using a private DNS provider, or preferably, two different private DNS providers.
 Here are some DNS providers that purge their logs regularly:

 - The DNS servers listed on the OpenNIC wiki (a user controlled Network Information Center)